 Jesus’s strategy of transforming the world has not changed in over two thousand years.
 It is by making disciples.
 Jesus’s disciple making impact throughout the gospels was a lifestyle of developing life-on-life relationships through a three phase process: Learning, Following and Reproducing.

 Most often it is the “reproducing” phase that tends to be forgotten.
 It’s one thing to learn about the Christian faith from someone and follow them as they follow Christ, but if you don’t take the truths that have been invested in you and pass them onto someone else, the cycle is broken.

-Our trained disciplers use two discipleship curriculums which you can then turn around and use with others you will disciple.
+Our trained disciplers use one of two discipleship curriculums (see below) which you can then turn around and use with others you will disciple.
 Both of these curriculums are used in churches around the United States and have been translated into other languages.